agamvrinos/LIICD/README.md

 Two Python implementations of an Incremental Clone Detector.

-1. The **Original** one implements Hummel's clone-index based approach
+1. The **Original** one implements Hummel's clone-index based approach (skipping the normalization step)
-2. The **LSH-based** utilizes Locality Sensitive Hashing (LSH) to calculate the clones for similar files, avoiding thus the calculation of large intermediate data representations.
+2. The **LSH-based** utilizes Locality Sensitive Hashing (LSH) to calculate the clones for files that were found to be similar.

 ## Install